 - Go ahead and sign in to your Google account.

-- Once you have done this, you’ll need to give Grow permission to access your Google Analytics data.
+- Once you have done this, you will need to give Grow permission to access your Google Analytics data.
 You can do this by clicking the blue Allow button.

-- Once you’ve done that, you’ll be brought back to Grow.
+- Once you have done that, you will be brought back to Grow.

 Google Analytics Multi Channel does not have any set endpoints.
 Similar to the regular Google Analytics, data sets are created using a combination of metrics (quantitative measurements) and dimensions (attributes of your data).